mackenzie-km/mackenzie-km.github.io/_posts/2019-04-30-lessons_learned_week_10.markdown

 <!--<input id="hidden" type="hidden" name="_method" value="patch">-->
 make sure your form has this & use Rack::MethodOverride in application controller above all controllers

-<b>PUT    '/articles/:id'    update action   </b>
-replaces an existing article based on ID in the url. completely starts with a new article.
+<b>PUT    '/articles/:id'    update action   replaces an existing article based on ID in the url. completely starts with a new article.</b><br>

-<b>DELETE    '/articles/:id'    delete action   deletes one article based on ID in the url </b>
+<b>DELETE    '/articles/:id'    delete action   deletes one article based on ID in the url </b><br>
 delete '/articles/:id/delete' do #delete action<br>
   @article = Article.find_by_id(params[:id])<br>
   @article.delete<br>